 • Create, uh, models, with model here meaning an intuitive description of some concept in your business that you codify as a set of columns.
 An example model could be a “customer”, which is a table that pulls together customer information from multiple tables and adds computed columns, like adding a lifetime value (LTV) column.
 This model represents the measures and dimensions that you think are relevant to your understanding of your customers.

-• Let people explore the results of SQL queries with the drill-through menu and query builder (provided you set the column types).
+• Let people explore the results of SQL queries with the query builder (provided you set the column types).

 • Create summary tables that pull in or aggregate data from multiple tables.